matomo-org/matomo/tests/README.txt

 3) Run the tests
 	$ cd /path/to/piwik/tests/PHPUnit
 	$ phpunit
 	This will run all unit + integration tests.
-It might take 10 minutes to run.
+It might take 30 minutes to run.

+	You can also run tests of speciified "parts" of Piwik.
+	There are three main groups of tests: Core, Plugins and Integration For example run
+	$ phpunit --group Core
+	to run all Core Piwik tests.
+You may also combine groups like
+	$ phpunit --group Core,Plugins

 4) Write more tests :)
 	See "Writing Unit tests with PHPUnit"
 	http://www.phpunit.de/manual/current/en/writing-tests-for-phpunit.html